solidcouch/solidcouch/docs/Configuration.md

 New configuration options make things more flexible :+1:

-[Custom configuration options](https://create-react-app.dev/docs/adding-custom-environment-variables) need to start with `REACT_APP_`.
+[Custom configuration options](https://create-react-app.dev/docs/adding-custom-environment-variables) need to start with `VITE_`.

 Add the new option in [src/config/index.ts](../src/config/index.ts), and include some sensible default, so the app can still run without specifying anything